Monday, October 29, 2012

 A word of warning:

-I had my wreath out for display on my mantel and it suddenly went kamikaze in the night.
+I had my wreath out for display on my mantel and it jumped off in the middle of the night.
+Oops.

 To prevent your wreath from suffering the same fate, keep it in a stable place or hang it on the wall with a secure hanger!
 I cried a little inside when I woke up to see this, but it is easy enough to remake that I'm not too traumatized.